Xunnamius/project-utils/packages/plugin-lint/README.md

 > † This check is performed using [Espree][16] AST static analysis.
 Dynamic
 > imports are not checked.\
-> ‡ This check is performed using [mdast-util-from-markdown][17] AST static analysis.
+> ‡ This check is performed using [mdast-util-from-markdown][17] AST static analysis.\
+> ⹋ When in `--pre-push` mode, only these checks are performed.
+All others are
+> skipped.

 ## Install